ADMISSIONS FOR Ph.D. IN COUNSELOR EDUCATION AND SUPERVISION

 2. A two-page, double-spaced, typed letter of intent providing background information about the candidate, reasons for having selected the counseling profession, and future professional goals, particularly as related to the desire for a Doctoral degree in Counseling;

-3. A 50-minute role-playing counseling session, recorded on DVD; and
+3. A 50-minute role-playing counseling session, recorded on DVD or thumb drive; and

 4. A current résumé.